Breeding stunning Maine Coon Cats for health, temperament, and joy

 At least 90% of cats across the world carry the Coronavirus and Herpes, so finding a cat without at least one of them is next to impossible.
 However, neither of them usually cause much trouble.
 Think of the Coronavirus and Herpes as kind of like the common cold.
 People can carry the virus but never actually feel or act sick.
 If they do get sick, it usually isn't serious and they are fine and back to normal in a few days.
 This is the way it is with the Coronavirus and Herpes in cats.
 Most of the time these viruses lay dormant in cats.
 You likely wouldn't ever know the cat is carrying any sort of virus.
 But, if the cat were to become stressed for some reason, or get a different sickness, then the Coronavirus or Herpes can flare up.
 When this happens, it most commonly affect the upper respiratory system can causes what we call "an upper respiratory infection".
 This is usually displayed with coughing, sneezing, runny eyes and nose.
 When it is Herpes, the eyes can be more effected and can even develop an eye infection.
 Because the Coronavirus and Herpes are both viruses, antibiotics usually are not helpful and the illness just needs to run its course.
 This also is usually not serious and cat will do just fine with a little extra love and more of his favorite foods.
 Sometimes veterinarians will prescribe antibiotics though, just to ensure nothing else is going on and the cat gets better as soon as possible.
 As a side note, when the cat is sick is the only time he can actually spread the Coronavirus or Herpes to other cats.
 If the virus is dormant, no other cats can be infected.

 FIP is the scary one.
-Almost always, if a cat is diagnosed with FIP he will have to be put to sleep.
+Up until recently, if a cat was diagnosed with FIP he would have to be put to sleep.
 FIP is caused by a mutation of the Coronavirus.
 Usually this happens during a very stressful time in the cat's life.
-There is a bit of a genetic component to FIP, but only in how the Coronavirus is handled within the cat.
-Some cats are more prone to the virus mutating than others, and that can be passed onto kittens.
+There is a SMALL bit of a genetic component to FIP, but only in how the Coronavirus is handled within the cat and the strength of the immune system.
+Some cats are more prone to the virus mutating than others, though science doesn't know why, and that can be passed onto kittens.
 But, there is really no rhyme or reason to when or if the Coronavirus will mutate, or what will trigger it.
+Recently, a cure has been found and is now approved by the FDA to be used in the US.
+The cure is long and somewhat difficult, but has a very good success rate.
+Unfortunately, most vets in the US are still unfamiliar with this cure, so more cats are being euthanized for FIP than what is necessary.

 Pet insurance is great way you can take steps to being a responsible pet owner.
 No one likes the thought of putting a perfectly healthy animal to sleep because they need a procedure their family just can't afford.
 But, pet insurance can help prevent this from happening.
 You can click here to get more information on pet insurance and find out who we recommend.